-1. IFN1 signaling pathway in DM
+4.1 IFN1 signaling pathway in DM

 Analysis of muscle transcripts from patients with DM helped identify 26 upregulated DEGs involved in the interferon alpha/beta signaling pathway.
 Of these, 18 were IFN1-stimulated genes (ISGs), which included 2 ISG transcription factor-encoding genes (STAT2 and IRF1), 2 IFN1 negative regulator-encoding genes (SOCS3 and USP18), and 3 genes involved in MHC-I formation (HLA-A, HLA-B, and HLA-C).
+These upregulated DEGs have been schematized in Figure 8.

-Prominent IFN1 pathway activation occurs in DM, and ISG overexpression has been detected in the peripheral blood, skin, and muscle of patients with DM.^{4,5,8,29-32} IFN1-related proteins are prominent in DM muscles and are considered a potential DM diagnostic biomarker.^{33,34} Additionally, the IFN1 pathway biomarker in blood is highly correlated with clinical severity in DM.32 Analysis of different subgroups for DM muscle biopsies has shown that the IFN1 signature is a useful unifying pattern for all DM subgroups and can be used to differentiate DM from other diseases.35
+IFN1-related proteins are prominent in DM muscles and are considered a potential DM diagnostic biomarker (23, 24).
+Additionally, the IFN1 pathway biomarker in blood is highly correlated with clinical severity in DM (25).
+Analysis of different subgroups for DM muscle biopsies has shown that the IFN1 signature is a useful unifying pattern for all DM subgroups and can be used to differentiate DM from other diseases (26).